Expectations and Rules

 Refunds, trip insurance, and other information

 Life can throw curveballs at us.
 For that reason, we HIGHLY recommend that all participants get travel insurance as soon as they register for a Go and Write! retreat, and check to see how the insurers handle COVID-19 and other public health risks.
 We recommend not only trip medical insurance but trip cancellation / interruption / baggage etc. insurance as well.
 We’ve had situations where people have not purchased trip insurance and have had an unexpected medical condition crop up, or a family member has experienced a sudden illness, and they’ve been unable to travel.
-A proper insurance policy, purchased at the right time, might have allowed them to recoup a great deal—if not all—of their investment.
+A proper insurance policy, purchased at the right time, might have allowed them to recoup a great deal of their investment.
 All participants are responsible for researching and making arrangements for their own insurance.

 Due to contractual obligations with our suppliers, we cannot make exceptions to the cancellation policy, regardless of the reason.